tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 ("server_certificate_type" or "client_certificate_type") was not negotiated
 in EncryptedExtensions, or the X.509 certificate type was negotiated, then each CertificateEntry contains a DER-encoded X.509 certificate.
-The sender's certificate MUST come in the first CertificateEntry in the vector.
+The sender's certificate MUST come in the first CertificateEntry in the list.
 Each following certificate SHOULD directly certify the one immediately preceding it.
 Because certificate validation requires that trust anchors be distributed independently, a certificate that specifies a trust anchor